cguillencr/generative-ai-demo-prompt-session-ibm-cloud/Readme.md

 2. **Generate a JWT**:
    After creating the API key, generate a JWT by following the instructions [here](https://cloud.ibm.com/docs/watson?topic=watson-iam#iam) to connect to the APIs.

+## Integration Test
+[An integration](./integration_test.py) test was conducted with a Python program and IBM Cloud, where a JWT token was generated.
+This token was then used to create a prompt with included context for answering questions.